VartanBabayan/Homophonic_Cipher/JavaFX_Cipher/README.md

 [JavaFX]:https://openjfx.io/
 [SceneBuilder]:https://gluonhq.com/products/scene-builder/
 [UIController]:src/main/java/pl/polsl/lab/vartan/babayan/controllercipher/UIController.java
+[UIControllerFXML]:src/main/resources/pl/polsl/lab/vartan/babayan/UIController.fxml

 ## JavaFX Application that implements the `Homophonic Cipher`
 ## The UI has been constructed using [SceneBuilder] and connected via [UIController] inside the code
+## Actually [UIController] is a backend while frontend is represented by [UIControllerFXML] and interprets by [JavaFX]

 ### Prereqsite:
 - add `[JUnit]` into the project to run tests